The Freemasons Magazine

 This edition in six volumes embraces not only an investigation of records of the organizations of the Freemasons in England, Scotland, Ireland, the former British Colonies, Europe, Asia, Africa and South America, but includes additional material especially prepared on Freemasonry in Europe, Asia and Africa also contributions by distinguished Freemasons covering each of the States and the District of Columbia of the United States, Canada and Latin America.

-• ILLUSTRATIONS OF MASONRY by William Preston
+• Masonic Book ILLUSTRATIONS OF MASONRY by William Preston

 Preston's work was exceptionally influential and was, together with the Book of Constitutions, one of the books owned by Freemasons in England.